sagemath/trac_to_gh/Issue 4445.md

 # Issue 4445: is_isomorphic throws an error when the graph is compared to itself

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4445

 Original creator: jason